siril-teja/ROMmodel-io/README.md

 ## Running the Model
 1. Open MATLAB and navigate to the `ROMmodel-io` directory.
 2. Open the desired Simulink model (e.g., `ROMmodel_C0_C3.slx`).
 3. Adjust input parameters in the Model Workspace as needed.
+Please refer to the Manuscript Appendix for detailed info on all model parameters.
 4. Run the simulation.
 5. View outputs in the `Model_Outputs` subsystem.